Monday, 29 January 2018

 Of course Alexander Nix is not a Bond villain, he's the scientist who helps the villain until he's no longer useful, then he gets shot, blown up, or eaten. (@simonbayley on the Cambridge Analytica boss who allegedly helped Trump into the White House.)

-Today I learnt that mad scientists wear bow ties in because of lab safety!
+Today I learnt that mad scientists wear bow ties because of lab safety!
 Dangly ties get caught in Bunsen burners! (@jeannette_ng)

 I am quite weary of Hollywood's propensity to depict the lone genius scientist rather than science as a cooperative enterprise. (@KateElliottSFF)